-Our dogs and cats love bone broth, and can be fasted with it once a week.
-It can be added to moisten their regular food; or given daily to support overall health.
+Our dogs and cats love bone broth.
+Pets can benefit from a soup fast with bone broth once a week.
+You can also add it to moisten their regular food or offer this easy-to-digest pet diet daily to support overall health.

 In the FOOD THERAPY FOR DOGS AND CATS, PART 1 Mini Course will continue our series on FEEDING FRESH we’ll cover the healing foods for:

 - Diarrhea and Constipation – two sides of the same coin.

 - Kidney disease and the real skinny on protein requirements.

 - Seasonal foods to support vitality